ufs-community/uwtools/docs/sections/user_guide/cli/tools/ecflow.rst

 To bootstrap a virtual environment and run the notebook live:

 #.
 Select an appropriate system to run the demo on.
 As written, the notebook runs two local tasks, as well as a remote task implemented as a Slurm batch job, so a system with the Slurm batch scheduler would be appropriate.
-The environment requires ~5.5 GB, so use a filesytem with sufficient quota.
+The environment requires ~5.5 GB, so use a filesystem with sufficient quota.
 #.
 Ensure that X forwarding is enabled and ``ssh`` to your selected system.
 #.
 Ensure that ``x-www-browser`` is on your ``PATH``.
 If not, create it as a symlink to the browser you'd like to use, e.g. ``firefox``.
 You should be able to run ``x-www-browser`` and interact with the browser via X over ssh.
 #.
 Clone this repo on the selected system.